Technology for Seniors: Smartwatches and Fitness Trackers

 We see that trend in action here at Aberdeen Heights, where an increasing number of our residents are using these devices.
 Data from the Consumer Technology Association shows that seniors are primarily using assistive technology to help monitor blood pressure (55%), heart health (49%), blood sugar (33%), and stress levels (50%).

-Making the right purchase can be tricky though.
+Making the right purchase can be tricky tough.
 A quick search of “smartwatch for seniors” on Amazon delivered 400+ results.
 So, we’ve done some of the research for you, to help find the best smartwatches and fitness trackers for seniors.

 Gadget Review, an independent review site, reported on the best smartwatches for seniors in June 2021.
 Their top three picks include: